Sanluli36li/SanluliUtils/README.md

 - **Auto Input Confirm Text**
 Complete the input for you in some prompt boxes that need to enter the specified text.
 (Example: Enter \"DELETE\" to delete an item)
 ![](https://img.nga.178.com/attachments/mon_202408/22/5kQ2u-456lK10T1kSe9-5g.jpg)
+- **Auto Roll**
+When your raid loots an item and waits for the roll, If you **can't Need** the item, Automatic dice roll
+For items you can Need, you still need to decide how to roll
 - **Faster Auto Loot** (Ported from mjbmitch's [AutoLootPlus](https://www.curseforge.com/wow/addons/auto-loot-plus))
 Auto loot will loot all items faster.
 - **Press "Tab" to switch chat types** (Creative from [rick33](https://nga.178.com/nuke.php?func=ucp&uid=39795)(NGA Forum))